 How to pay your fees

-As of October 15, 2012, the application fee must be paid upon submitting an application for admission.
+The application fee must be paid upon submitting an application for admission.

 Visa and MasterCard credit cards are the only accepted forms of payment.
 If you do not have a credit card you can use a prepaid or gift credit card to pay your application fee.